emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -14 to -15:

 * Added 48-bit tags after feedback from media people suggesting that might be a good size.
+* Added comparison to AEGIS in pure hardware based on Scott Fluhrer's analysis

 Changes from -13 to -14: